Sagardighi Assembly constituency: Election results

-2023 by-poll
+2023 by-election

-By-poll was necessitated due to the death of sitting MLA Subrata Saha of All India Trinamool Congress.
+By-poll was necessitated due to the death of sitting MLA Subrata Saha of Trinamool Congress.
+Shortly after the election, the winning Indian National Congress candidate Bayron Biswas defected to Trinamool Congress.

 2021

 2016

 In the 2016 election, Subrata Saha of Trinamool Congress defeated his nearest rival, Aminul Islam of Congress.

 Samsul Hoda, contesting as an Independent candidate, was a rebel Trinamool Congress candidate.

 2011

 In the 2011 election, Subrata Saha of Trinamool Congress defeated his nearest rival Ismail Sekh of CPI(M).

 Aminul Islam, a rebel Congress candidate contesting as an independent, was suspended from the party, but Adhir Chowdhury, the Baharampur MP continued to extend support to him.